Effective Differential L\"uroth's Theorem: Reduction to a polynomial ring and degree bound

+Recalling that a L\"uroth generator $v$ of $\cG/\cF$ can be obtained as the quotient of two specializations of the variables $x_1,\dots, x_n$ and their derivatives in the polynomial $M$ (see Proposition \ref{M1M2}) and that two arbitrary generators are related by an homographic map with coefficients in $\cF$ (see \cite[\S 1]{Kolchin2}, \cite[Ch.
+II, \S 44]{Ritt}), we conclude that the degrees of the numerator and the denominator of any L\"uroth generator of $\cG/\cF$ are bounded by the degree of the variety $\V$.

-(see \cite[Lemma 2]{Heintz83}) and we can exhibit purely syntactic degree bounds of $\V$ in terms of the number $n$ of given generators for $\cG/\cF$, their maximum order $e$, and an upper bound $d$ for the degrees of their numerators and denominators.
+We can exhibit purely syntactic degree bounds for $\V$ in terms of the number $n$ of given generators for $\cG/\cF$, their maximum order $e$, and an upper bound $d$ for the degrees of their numerators and denominators.

 First, since the variety $\V$ is an irreducible component of the algebraic set defined by the $(e+1)n$ polynomials $F, \dot F,\dots , F^{(e)}$ of total degrees bounded by $d+1$ (here $F= F_1,\dots, F_n$ and $F_j(x,u) = Q_j(u) x_j - P_j(u)$), B\'ezout's theorem (see for instance \cite[Theorem 1]{Heintz83}) implies that